rustformers/llm/README.md

 Make sure you have a Rust 1.65.0 or above and C toolchain[^1] set up.

-`llama-rs` is a Rust library, while `llama-cli` is a CLI application that wraps `llama-rs` and offers basic inference capabilities.
+`llm-base`, `bloom`, and `llama` are Rust libraries, while `bloom-cli` and `llama-cli` are a CLI applications that wrap `bloom` and `llama`, respectively, and offer basic inference capabilities.

-The following instructions explain how to build `llama-cli`.
+The following instructions explain how to build the CLI applications.

 **NOTE**: For best results, make sure to build and run in release mode.
 Debug builds are going to be very slow.